harness/developer-hub/release-notes/continuous-delivery.md

   Harness initially modifies the regex to see if it matches any build.
 The trigger was failing if it did not match.
 Now, if the regex does not match any build, Harness will use the original regex.
    This item requires Harness Delegate version 79xxx.
 For information about features that require a specific delegate version, go to the [Delegate release notes](/release-notes/delegate).

-- Deserialization of `isGitDefaultBranch` in `ScmGitMetadata` is failing in platform service.
+- Deserialization of `isGitDefaultBranch` in `ScmGitMetadata` was failing in platform service.
 (CDS-73805)

   There was an issue when deserializing the `isGitDefaultBranch` value when fetching Git metadata.
 This has now been fixed.
 - Error while trying to access a stage template.
 (CDS-73138, ZD-46636)